Assamese grammar: Demonstratives

 The common demonstratives ëia, xëia and xöua are absolute words.
 They are invariable and bear no formal distinction of number, gender and status.
 Their use is restricted to the subject and complement functions only.
 The rest of the common demonstratives are found forms.
 They can be used only after they are inflected for the determinative affixes (or words) that function as their classifier.

+Nouns

+Classifiers

+Assamese has a large collection of classifiers, which are used extensively for different kinds of objects, acquired from the Sino-Tibetan languages.
+A few examples of the most extensive and elaborate use of classifiers are given below: